adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - It cannot be equal to any of the other paths used in the `shares` section of `config.json`.

 - `guest` is an optional property.
 If it's present, it is a string (equal to `"rw"` or to `"ro"`) that specifies if the shared folder can be accessed without login (i.e. if the share is an anonymous shared folder).
 In case it's equal to `"rw"`, it means that guest users (i.e. users without login) can read and write inside the shared folder; in case it's equal to `"ro"`, it means that guest users can only read contents inside the shared folder.
-These permissions also apply to regular users of the SAMBA server.
 If `guest` property is missing, it means that this shared folder cannot be accessed by users without login.

-- `access` is a non-empty array of strings that contains all the "access rules" for the shared folder.
-This property is ignored if `guest` property is present; if `guest` property is absent, `access` property is mandatory and defines the rules that `easy-samba` must apply to the shared folder.
+- `access` is an array of strings that contains all the "access rules" for the shared folder.
+This property is optional if `guest` property is present.
+If `guest` property is absent, `access` property is mandatory and defines the rules that `easy-samba` must apply to the shared folder.
 An access rule is a string that tells `easy-samba` who can access the shared folder, and with what permissions.
 See below for more info.

 ACCESS RULE SYNTAX: these are the types of access rules supported: